SiliconLabs/platform_hardware_drivers/storage_sd_card/README.md

 ### API Overview ###

-The driver is diveded into a FatFs, a Media access interface, and an SPI platform.
+The driver is divided into a FatFs, a Media access interface, and an SPI platform.
 The FatFs layer is the Filesystem Layer independent of platforms and storage media, it is completely separated from the physical device, such as memory card, hard disk, or any type of storage device.
-The media access interface is not part of the FatFs module and it needs to be provided by the implementer hardware-dependent code.
+The media access interface is not part of the FatFs module and it needs to be provided by the implementer.
 FatFs controls the storage devices via a media access interface.
-The SPI platform layer provides integration to the host microcontroller hardware-dependent codes.
+The SPI platform layer provides integration to the host microcontroller hardware-dependent code.

 ![system_oveview](doc/system_overview.png)